EitanHemed/robusta/README.md

 ## Usage

+#### For the most recent, thorough tutorial in the different features of robusta, head on to [Google Colab](https://colab.research.google.com/drive/1jmwYpEGcpFr4CF6ZA5HMiQ2LcHbZqzO_?usp=sharing).

+Some of the features are shown below.

 ### Importing the library and loading data
 This could take ~15 seconds as many R libraries are imported under the hood.
 If you begin with an empty R environment the first you import robusta should take at least a couple of minutes, as R dependencies will be installed.